Applying for Car Registration in Oregon

 You must pay car registration application fees when you register your newly acquired vehicle with the DMV.
 Typically, these fees vary depending on the type of vehicle you wish to title and register in Oregon.

-Download our detailed registration guide for step-by-step information on how to apply for a car registration and more.
+Download our detailed registration guide for information on applying for a car registration and more.